nlsynth/karuta/README.md

 -- Use

-Run tb.n (this example outputs a.v)
+Run top.n (this example outputs a.v)

     > $ cd examples
     > $ ../nli top.n